-I had the idea of this festival stuck in my head for a very long time before we actually started planning it.
+In September 2018, my hometown Reutlingen hosted its first-ever GraveArt Festival.
+I had been thinking about organizing this festival for a long time before we actually started planning it.

-The line-up of the festival was very well received due to the great variety of genres.
-The grand finale was then made by the shooting stars from Moldova, "Infected Rain", leaving no metalhead unsatisfied.
+The lineup of the festival was well-received due to its diverse range of genres.
+The grand finale featured the rising stars from Moldova, "Infected Rain," who left no metalhead unsatisfied.